top of page

 Slow Uptake of YouTube in Japan

 Despite the high engagement rates, the uptake of YouTube in Japan has been slower than in other countries.
-For instance, Japan ranks sixth in YouTube audience size with 79.4 million users, whereas India leads with 476 million users, followed by the United States with 238 million users.
+For instance, Japan remains the sixth-largest YouTube market at 78.7 million users, just behind Mexico (83 million) and ahead of Pakistan (71.7 million).
 This slower adoption rate can be attributed to several factors, including cultural differences, content preferences, and the competitive landscape of social media platforms in Japan.

 Some of the top Tech Influencers in Japan.